BedtimeMoneyHabits.com Logo

 We don't just teach money facts.
 We help children build money habits.

 Through songs and stories, children experience repeated, emotionally positive messages about saving first, spending smart, waiting before buying, planning for the unexpected, and knowing where money goes.
-Music is especially powerful here — rhythm and melody strengthen memory pathways in the brain, and studies show that information paired with music is retained longer and recalled more easily.
+Music is especially powerful here.
+Rhythm and melody strengthen memory pathways in the brain, and studies show that information paired with music is retained longer and recalled more easily.
 Stories add emotional meaning, and emotion is what truly locks habits into place.

 When a child sings about saving, hears stories about waiting, and talks about money regularly with the people they love, they aren't just learning concepts.
 They're wiring patterns.